 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 3.5 months, from November 3 to February 16, with an average daily incident shortwave energy per square meter above 6.5 kWh.
 The brightest day of the year is January 3, with an average of 7.7 kWh.

 The darker period of the year lasts for 3.7 months, from April 29 to August 20, with an average daily incident shortwave energy per square meter below 2.9 kWh.
 The darkest day of the year is June 22, with an average of 1.6 kWh.

 For the purposes of this report, the geographical coordinates of Wellington are -41.287 deg latitude, 174.776 deg longitude, and 315 ft elevation.

-The topography within 2 miles of Wellington contains very significant variations in elevation, with a maximum elevation change of 1,093 feet, and an average elevation above sea level of 282 feet.
+The topography within 2 miles of Wellington contains very significant variations in elevation, with a maximum elevation change of 1,093 feet and an average elevation above sea level of 282 feet.
 Within 10 miles also contains very significant variations in elevation (1,745 feet).
-Within 50 miles contains extreme variations in elevation (5,085 feet).
+Within 50 miles contains very significant variations in elevation (5,085 feet).

 The area within 2 miles of Wellington is covered by artificial surfaces (34%), grassland (23%), water (21%), and trees (21%), within 10 miles by water (51%) and trees (27%), and within 50 miles by water (72%) and trees (18%).